xXLogicNotFoundXx/LeetCode-Java/DP/ReadMe.md

 	**Dont try to get that logic in the main logic the code becomes messy**
 		- Then you end up being stuck around how to manupulate it with different indexes and make sure that we put in values correctly.
-Resulting endup working You could also just write some extra function 'init()' to do that lame work.
+Resulting endup working You could also just write some extra function 'init()' to do that work.